 There’s a Sunday market where the locals get together to trade their produce.

 Other excursions you should certainly do from Puerto Pollensa are to Cap de Formentor which is one of the most beautiful drives you’ll ever do and to Cala San Vicente which is a group of coves surrounding the clear waters beneath the imposing Cavall Bernat.

 Many people visit Pollensa as part of an activity holiday.
 The mountains above Pollensa which become the Serra de Tramuntana as they stretch down the north west coast of the island provide fabulous opportunities for walkers and birdwatchers.
 Golfers head for the beautiful Alcanada club just west of Alcudia whilst cyclist swarm here in their thousands during the winter months to tour this area of great beauty on the many bicycle friendly routes.

-Check out Hotelopia’s super deals on top hotels in Mallorca’s Puerto Pollensa with the beach just a short walk away.
+Check out Venere’s attractive offers on top hotels in Mallorca’s Port de Pollensa with the beach just a short walk away.